AdobeDocs/experience-manager-cloud-manager.en/help/getting-started/first-time-login.md

 ## Cloud Manager Activity {#activity}

 Cloud Manager provides a consolidated view into a program's activity, listing all CI/CD pipeline executions, both production and non-production, allowing visibility into the past and present activity.

+>[!NOTE]
+>
+>By default a user with access to an AEM environment will also have Cloud Manager User role.
+This role in and of itself is insufficient to give the user access to program details view.
+Such a user with only Cloud Manager user role is able to navigate via the program menu options to the AEM environment author URL (if environments exist).
+Such users must contact their administrator if they wish to get program-level access.